 High-performance hosting: powered by AWS-based infrastructure and a global Content Delivery Network (CDN), ensuring fast loading speeds and reliable uptime.

-SEO & security built-In: automatic sitemaps, clean HTML, structured metadata, SSL encryption, and customizable URL structures make Webflow highly SEO-friendly out of the box.
+SEO and security built in: automatic sitemaps, clean HTML, structured metadata, SSL encryption, and customizable URL structures make Webflow highly SEO-friendly out of the box.

 No plugin dependency: unlike WordPress, which relies on multiple plugins for additional functionality, Webflow has native solutions for design, performance, and SEO, reducing security risks and maintenance efforts.